-Print Name T-Number Sport or Role (if applicable) Cell Phone Number entitled to receive books from the Tenness am: 1. on an athletic book scholarship for who is authorized to receive books off-the manager, or member of the coaching staff stand the 2021-2022 Book Policy below.
-Further, I believe that I am see Tech Department of Athletics Academic Advising Office because I academic year 2021-2022; 2. a non-intercollegiate varsity student-athlese-shelf due to my status as a cheerleader, dance team member, sport c; or 3. associated with the Department of Athletics or Athletics Academovides me the privilege of receiving available books off-the-shelf. ete documented receipt of those items by sign for determining any liability upon return of responsibility to verify the checkout docu- signed.
-More textbooks are moving to a returns, or damaged books, the student-att t receipt, I confirm that I have reviewed each item received and natures or initials and date.
-That checkout document will serve as the base or non-return of books at the end of the semester.
-I understand that it is ment upon issuance and return of all books and materials for which I havental only option.
-If Athletics incurs any charges or fees due to late replace there's account will be charged to reflect those fees.
-All disputes and a the checkout document, so it is my responsibility to ensure its my ave : 2021-2022 Book Policy reissued, as determined by the the end of Finals Week of the books are not returned by the condition, your head coach with coach's efforts to have you re- ondition (i.e., a condition such that the books can be Assistant Director of Athletics for Academics) by semester in which they were issued to you.
-If any end of Finals Week or are not returned in good ill be informed within the next week.
-If the head turn or replace the books no later than two weeks your student account will be debited the replacem 7 you via e-mail that books are overdue.
-If efforts to have you return or s from the end of the semester your student account will be debited the • I have read and understand the 2021-2022 2 Book Policy and my responsibilities as summarized above.
+Print Name T-Number Sport or Role (if applicable) Cell Phone Number entitled to receive books from the Tennes am: 1. on an athletic book scholarship for who is authorized to receive books off-th manager, or member of the coaching staff rstand the 2021-2022 Book Policy below.
+Further, I ssee Tech Department of Athletics Academic Advisor academic year 2021-2022; 2. a non-intercollegiate ne-shelf due to my status as a cheerleader, dance tearff; or 3. associated with the Department of Athletics rovides me the privilege of receiving available books ing Office because I varsity student-athlete m member, sport or Athletics Academic documented receipt of those items by sig for determining any liability upon return responsibility to verify the checkout docu signed.
+More textbooks are moving to a returns, or damaged books, the student-at ut receipt, I confirm that I have reviewed each item of gnatures or initials and date.
+That checkout documen or non-return of books at the end of the semester.
+I ument upon issuance and return of all books and ma rental only option.
+If Athletics incurs any charges of the checkout document, so it is my responsibility. t will serve as the basis understand that it is my terials for which I have or fees due to late rental .
+All disputes and 2021-2022 Book Policy reissued, as determined by the the end of Finals Week of the books are not returned by the condition, your head coach w coach's efforts to have you re condition (i.e., a condition such that the Assistant Director of Athletics for Assistant Director of A Academics) by to you.
+If any ed in good The in the head an two weeks you via e-mail that books are overdue.
+If efforts to be the semester your student accounts. = I have read and understand the 2021-202.
+22 Book Policy and my responsibilities as summarize ed above.
 Signature Date